coady/graphique/README.md

 ### API
 #### types
-* `Dataset`: interface for an arrow dataset, scanner, or table.
+* `Dataset`: interface for an arrow dataset or table.
 * `Table`: implements the `Dataset` interface.
 Adds typed `row`, `columns`, and `filter` fields from introspecting the schema.
 * `Column`: interface for an arrow column (a.k.a.
 ChunkedArray).
 Each arrow data type has a corresponding column implementation: Boolean, Int, Long, Float, Decimal, Date, Datetime, Time, Duration, Base64, String, List, Struct.
 All columns have a `values` field for their list of scalars.
 Additional fields vary by type.
 * `Row`: scalar fields.
 Arrow tables are column-oriented, and graphique encourages that usage for performance.
 A single `row` field is provided for convenience, but a field for a list of rows is not.
 Requesting parallel columns is far more efficient.